GreenMint/Tic-Tac-Toe/README.md

     Game mode 1 (Player vs. Player):
       At first it is checked whether the game is still running or not by using a boolean.
 Then if it is the turn of Player 1 or Player 2.
-At last the button which is clicked is assigned the variable of the Player(p1 - 1, p2 - 2) and the 'X' for Player 1 or the 'O' for Player 2 if the button has not yet been pressed.
+At last if the button hasnt been pressed yet is assigned the variable of the Player and the 'X' for Player 1 or the 'O' for Player 2.

     Game mode 2 (Player vs. Computer(easy)):
       The choice by this computer is made by creating a random number between 0 and 8 using the computer() function.